 The driver provides a mechanism that enables you to authenticate your connection using your Cassandra user name and password.
-For detailed configuration instructions, see Configuring Authentication on Windows on page 11 or Configuring Authentication on Linux on page 26.
+The driver also supports authentication to Astra databases, which require a user name, password, and secure connection bundle.
+For detailed configuration instructions, see Configuring Authentication on Windows on page 11 or Configuring Authentication on Linux on page 27.